By Teachers, For Teachers

 My profound thanks go out to all of the parents who shared their thoughts with me as I researched this article.
 As I stated at the beginning, it was surprisingly emotional to read how nervous so many parents are as they come into our parent-teacher conferences and devastating to read about how poorly some of these conferences go.

-We will never be able to care about and love our students as much as their parents do, but if we try to imagine what our conferences would look and sound like from their chair hopefully we can share what we have learned about their children in a productive, kind, and collaborative manner.
+We will never be able to care about and love our students as much as their parents do, but if we try to imagine what our parent-teacher conferences would look and sound like from their chair hopefully we can share what we have learned about their children in a productive, kind, and collaborative manner.